HIV/AIDS, Children and Youth Programme

 UNICEF’s pilot project on HIV prevention among injecting drug users has been recognised as a success by the government and is being expanded across the country.
 216 needle exchange programmes for injecting drug users are now operating.

 UNICEF helped to integrate youth friendly services into primary level paediatric polyclinic services and the Social Services for Family, Children and Youth.
-Today there is a network of 104 Youth Friendly Clinics operating in the country Some 400 professionals are trained and are currently implementing “youth-friendly” techniques at their workplaces.
-The quality standards and evaluation criteria for services in youth friendly clinics (YFCs) have been drafted including certification procedure and staff excellence guidance.
+Today there is a network of more than 100 Youth Friendly Clinics operating in the country Some 400 professionals are trained and are currently implementing “youth-friendly” techniques at their workplaces.
+The quality standards and evaluation criteria for services in youth friendly clinics (YFCs) have been drafted including certification procedure and staff excellence guidance._______________________________________________________

 Publications and Photos